 “God is not two or more entities, but a single entity of a oneness even more single and unique than any single thing in creation” (3).

-He reasons from the created order that God must be the most pure unity.
-God is “simple” in that he is not composed of parts or properties, and his oneness differs from the oneness of any other entity or being: he is single, unique, indivisible entity beyond human understanding and description, and who cannot be given specific attributes.
+He reasons from the created order that God must be the purest unity.
+God is “simple” in that he is not composed of parts or properties, and his oneness differs from the oneness of any other entity or being: he is a single, unique, indivisible entity beyond human understanding and description, and who cannot be given specific attributes.
 God thus cannot be categorized because he is not a member of a species or of a group of beings who share characteristics.
 God’s oneness is also indivisible which differs from any other body which is divisible.
 God is therefore not akin to any physical object that can be broken down into parts.

-It is clear Maimonides believed that reason and revelation are key in comprehending and accessing religious and spiritual truth.
+Maimonides believed that reason and revelation are key in comprehending and accessing religious and spiritual truth.
 Like other theologians and philosophers throughout the ages have argued, faith and reason are not enemies but rather essential to each other if one is to understand God.

 1. Ambalu, S. et. al. 2013.
 The Religions Book. p.
 184-185.